AlexMercedCoder/SencilloDB/readme.md

 - tx.dropIndex(instructions): removes the specified index in the specified collection.
 All data in that index is now gone.

+- tx.rewriteCollection: rewrites all existing data in specified location, it will first sort them using the sort function and then readd all the data indexed based on the index function if there is one.

 ## Instructions Argument

 These are possible properties of the instructions argument